Tyumen region overview

 Nowadays, Tyumen region is the largest in Russia and one of the richest in natural resources regions in the world.

 Tumen region abandoned church

-Tyumen oblast has severe climatic conditions.
-Arable fields are only the 3% of the territory.
+Tyumen region has severe climatic conditions.
+Arable fields are only 3% of the territory.
 More favorable conditions in the south enable crops, vegetables and forage growing; favorable conditions for cattle-breeding are provided by large territories of pastures.